HarshitDolu/blockchain-using-python/README.md

 this will provide great visualization of blockchain terminologies like: mining,timestamp,transactions.

-I have installed requests==2.18.4 used urlparser,uuid4 to create node address
+I have installed requests==2.18.4 used urlparser, uuid4 to create node address and used json files to post the request